ninalofrese/ninalofrese/README.md

 ### Hi there 👋, welcome to my GitHub page!

-I'm an Android Engineer working until recently with Accessibility at Delivery Hero.
+I'm an Android Engineer working at Qonto.

 - I ❤️ to build Android apps and learn new stuff
 - Focusing on making apps more accessible